An online course to develop your fiction structural editing skills

 Would you like to move into editing fiction?

 Starting with how to approach your first read, the course covers topics such as narrative voice and point of view, character arcs, plot and story structure.
-You will be able to discuss the manuscript at any time with your fellow editors in a group forum, take part in a weekly group discussion with Nicola, and write your own structural report on the manuscript.
+You will be able to discuss the manuscript at any time with your fellow editors in a group forum, take part in group discussions with Nicola, and get feedback on your own structural report on the manuscript.

 What you will gain from this course:

-* Practical experience of structural editing through reading and analysing a real manuscript.
+* Practical experience of structural editing through reading and analysing a fiction manuscript.

 * The opportunity to write a structural report on the manuscript, and get feedback from Nicola on your report’s content, structure and tone.